The Black Eyed Susan (aka: Rudbeckia hirta) is a lovely, daisy-like flower and a North America native.

 Also called the “Black Eyed Susan” – Thunbergia Alata is an attractive annual vine along with some of the new varieties.
 In the videos below you will learn to grow and care for this wonderful vining plant, along with how to collect seed.
-Grown on a trellis or in hanging baskets, they bloom all summer and make great specimens.
+Grown as a climbing trellis plant or in hanging baskets, they bloom all summer and make great specimens.

 Here you’ll see some grown on a trellis as well as baskets.

 mrBrownThumb shows how to collect Black Eyed Susan seed